AI Outreach Automation

 Purchasing Manager Material costs, lead times, terms Pricing, availability, payment terms Supplier selection

-Safety Director OSHA compliance, safety culture EMR rate, safety training, track record Qualification veto power
+Safety Director OSHA compliance, safety culture EMR rate, safety training, record Qualification veto

 Project-specific quote Main Street Tower: Electrical subcontractor quote 41–48% Active bidding projects

-License + trade Licensed HVAC contractor—Dallas commercial 36-43% General capability introduction
+License + trade Licensed HVAC contractor — Dallas commercial 36–43% General capability intro

 Commercial Office 14–21% 4–8 weeks Price, schedule, past performance